-Singapore ranks in top 3 of the best passports in the world and this makes its citizenship rights as one of the most attractive to many foreigners.
-While there are many benefits and perks that comes along with holding a citizen status in Singapore, there are also it’s own set of obligations.
+Singapore ranks in Top 3 of the best passports in the world and this makes its citizenship rights as one of the most attractive to many foreigners.
+While many benefits and perks comes along with holding a citizen status in Singapore, there are also it’s own set of obligations.
 Citizens of Singapore are expected to comply with the country’s regulations and duties imposed.

 The benefits are,

 With the country’s strong bilateral ties, Singapore Passport holders face little travel restrictions across the world.
-One gets to enjoy the freedom and flexibility of traveling to different countries without having the need to apply for visa with their respective embassies, which may take up to weeks to approve for some.
+One gets to enjoy the freedom and flexibility of traveling to different countries without needing to apply for visa with their respective embassies, which may take up to weeks to approve for some.

-A Singapore citizen gets to enjoy a larger amount of subsidy for medical and hospitalization bills in Public Hospitals, Polyclinics and National Centres compared to a PR and a foreigner.
+A Singapore citizen gets to enjoy a more considerable amount of subsidy for medical and hospitalization bills in Public Hospitals, Polyclinics and National Centres compared to a PR and a foreigner.
 Furthermore, there are additional government subsidies to finance medical expenses of needy Singaporeans only.

 A Singapore citizen is entitled to sponsor his/her direct family members – spouse, unmarried children under the age of 21, born within a legal marriage or legally adopted and aged parents to obtain a long-term staying visa or even a PR status.
 Whereas as a PR, you are only limited to sponsoring PRs for spouse and unmarried children under the age of 21.

-Singaporean children are entitled to a government initiate called the Edusave Scheme.
-This scheme rewards children who does will in either their academic or non-academic activities and can also be used to help pay for the 2nd-Tier Miscellaneous Fee.
-Furthermore, Singapore Citizens pay the lowest fees for public education and are entitled to the largest amount of subsidies for private and tertiary education.
-The table below shows a comparison of the latest, maximum rates of school (including Miscellaneous Fees) payable on a monthly basis.
+Singaporean children are entitled to a government initiative called the Edusave Scheme.
+This scheme rewards children who do will in either their academic or non-academic activities and can also be used to help pay for the 2nd-Tier Miscellaneous Fee.
+Furthermore, Singapore Citizens pay the lowest fees for public education and are entitled to the most immense amount of subsidies for private and tertiary education.
+The table below shows a comparison of the latest, maximum rates of school (including Miscellaneous Fees) payable monthly.
 For more information, you may visit: https://www.moe.gov.sg/admissions/international-students/general-info

 |Level||Singapore Citizen (S$)||Singapore PR (S$)||International Student (S$)|